Oxford Group: Guidance

 The central practice to the Oxford Group members was guidance, which was usually sought in a quiet time early morning, using pen and paper.
 The grouper would normally read the Bible or other spiritual literature, then take time in quiet with pen and paper, seeking "God's directions" for the day ahead, trying to find "God's perspective" on whatever issues were on the listener's mind.
-He or she would test their thoughts against the standards of "absolute honesty, purity, unselfishness and love", and normally check with a colleague.
+The grouper would test their thoughts against the standards of "absolute honesty, purity, unselfishness and love", and normally check with a colleague.

 Guidance was also sought collectively from groupers when they formed teams.
 They would take a "quiet time", each individual writing his or her sense of "God's direction" on the matter in question.
 They would then check with each other, seeking consensus on the action to take.

 Some church leaders criticized this practice.
 Others supported it.
 The Oxford theologian, B. H. Streeter, Provost of Queen's College, made it the subject of the Warburton Lectures, given at Oxford University in 1933-1935.
 These lectures were published under the title The God Who Speaks.
 Throughout the ages, he wrote, men and women have sought God's will in quiet and listening.
 The Oxford Group was following a long tradition.

 Sometimes groupers were banal in their descriptions of "guidance".
 However, innumerable examples were given by them of groupers discovering creative initiatives through times of "quiet time seeking God's direction", as can be seen in books about the Oxford Group such as For Sinners Only by A. J. Russell (1885-1953), which went through 17 editions in two years, or Frank Buchman - a life by Garth Lean (1912-1993).

 Buchman would share the thoughts which he felt were guided by God, but whether others pursued those thoughts was up to them.